Roman Republic

 Map adapted from Emily Hammer and Angelo di Michele (referenced below, Figure 1, at p.
 454)

-As we shall see, this body of evidence seems to point to an earlier (perhaps relatively short) period of prosperity and political self-confidence in the ED IIIa period, which seems to include the period of what we know as the Ur I dynasty (the subject of this page).
+As we shall see, this body of evidence points to what was probably a relatively short period of prosperity and political self-confidence at Ur in the ED IIIa period, which seems to include the period of what we know as the Ur I dynasty (the subject of this page).
 However, as Douglas Frayne (referenced below, at p.
-381) pointed out, the so-called Second Dynasty of Ur is probably a phantom (although, as we shall see, his claim that it is not recorded in the SKL is not quite true: it probably was recorded, but this was probably the result of scribal misunderstandings of the relevant epigraphic evidence.
+381) pointed out, the so-called Ur II dynasty that is recorded in the Sumerian King List (SKL) is probably a phantom.

 Epigraphic Evidence for the Putative Ur I/II Period